Dustin-SNHU/Dustin-SNHU.github.io/narratives.md

-##Naratives
+## Naratives

 To demonstrate my understanding of Computer Science, I chose to create a new application for use on iOS devices.
 The purpose of this application is to allow a user to perform CRUD (create, read, update, and delete) functions on a task list.
 This application was created in Xcode using the Swift programming language.
 This platform and language were primarily chosen because it gave me an opportunity to learn a new skill while showcasing my understanding of software development.

-The following sections will provide examples of my jounrey in creating this application and design decisions that lead to the final product.
+The following sections will provide examples of my journey in creating this application and design decisions that lead to the final product.

 #### Software Design and Engineering
+_Additional information needed_

 #### Algorithm and Data Structures
+_Additional information needed_

 #### Database
+_Additional information needed_

 <hr style="border:2px solid gray">